 How can you get onto a course at CAFRE?

 CAFRE offers the full range of pesticide courses throughout the year.
 On average the training will take you a full day and you will come back for an assessment a few days later which can take a few hours to complete.
-To get onto a course, visit the CAFRE website and follow the links to industry training to see where and when the next available course is.

 If you have a query or want more information regarding pesticide training contact the industry training administration team on (028) 9442 6880.